 Our Articles provide that the Board of Directors will consist of at least three members.
-The Board of Directors has fixed the number of directors at six.
-The Board of Directors currently consists of six directors.
+The Board of Directors has fixed the number of directors at seven.
+The Board of Directors currently consists of seven directors.
+Each director is elected annually by the shareholders and serves for a term that will end at the next annual general meeting of shareholders.